 Alexander: Yeah.
 Why is that?

 Mooch would have gone to school and filled up with kooky notions, only to have them smashed by his parents back home.
 Like many other kids his age, it was a shaky way to start a career, guaranteed to make him jump about in different directions.
 Like an Italian mobster, he talks tough, but out of his mouth tumble the words of a mixed-up student of the Left.

 He endorsed the presidential campaigns of Hillary Clinton and Obama.
 In 2008, and served as a fundraiser for President Obama, supporting gun laws and gay marriage, while opposing Trump’s wall in 2015, tweeting, “Walls don’t work.
 Never have never will.”

 According to The Daily Beast, Scaramucci donated to Obama and Clinton’s presidential campaigns.
 Scaramucci gave $5,600 to Obama in 2008 and $4,600 to Clinton in 2007, and ahead of the 2016 election, he said he hoped Clinton would be the next president.
 “I hope she runs [in 2016], she is incredibly competent,” he tweeted in April 2012, adding she was “the real deal.”

 “I like Hillary,” he also tweeted.
 “Have to go with the best athlete.
 We need to turn this around.”
-Another tweet said a “Hillary run makes everyone better.”
+Another tweet said that a “Hillary run makes everyone better.”

 In the same interview, Mooch called Trump a class divider.
 He predicted “this nonsense” [meaning Trump’s Presidential Campaign] would “be over by Thanksgiving,” which was three months away.

 With his typical good sportsmanship, President Donald Trump extended a hand of friendship to the jumpy liberal investment banker, appointing him as White House Communications Director in July 2017.
 Suddenly The Mooch changed his mind, telling reporters, “I love the president, and I’m very loyal to the president, and I love the mission that the president has…”